 All local buddies are volunteers and the number of international students increases every year.
 Therefore we, unfortunately, cannot promise that we will provide you with a local buddy.

 First of all, please do not be upset!
-Each semester there are students who do not get a local buddy, but still everyone manages to organize their first steps in Chemnitz.
-Think of it as of a challenge that you have to handle independently.
-It will bring you new experience and will increase your self-esteem!
+Each semester there are students who do not get a local buddy, but still, everyone manages to organize their first steps in Chemnitz.
+Think of it as a challenge that you have to handle independently.
+It will bring you a new experience and will increase your self-esteem!